Using a Wheelchair for Back Pain: Guide to Relief & Mobility

 However, back discomfort can also indicate an underlying issue, such as herniated disc, sciatica, ankylosing spondylitis, infection, cancer, or kidney stones.

 So, should you consider using a wheelchair for back pain?
-And is back pain related to power or manual wheelchair use?
+And is back pain related to power or manual chair use?
 Let’s find out!

 Can Wheelchair Help with Back Pain?

-My herniated disc was so severe I could barely move, and I had to rely upon a wheelchair to get from point A to point B. It didn’t lessen my pain, but it was easier to perform daily activities.
+My herniated disc was so severe I could barely move, and I had to rely on a chair to get from point A to point B. It didn’t lessen my pain, but it was easier to perform daily activities.

 Still, the doctor cautioned me about using a wheelchair for back pain because sitting for prolonged periods could aggravate the condition.